 Teachers at Chadsmead Primary Academy have a clear understanding of how pupils learn to read.
-All staff have been trained to deliver Read, Write Inc. During RWI phonics lessons children learn to read accurately and fluently with increasing comprehension.
-Children rapidly learn sounds and the letter, or groups of letters they need to represent them in the speed sounds lessons.
-Simple and enjoyable mnemonics help all children to grasp the letter-sound correspondences quickly.
-This learning is taught and consolidated every day.
-High frequency words that are not phonically regular are taught as ‘tricky words’ (we call them Red Words) and are practised frequently.
+During phonics lessons children learn to read accurately and fluently with increasing comprehension and simple and enjoyable mnemonics help all children to grasp the letter-sound correspondences.
+High frequency words that are not phonically regular are taught as ‘tricky words’ (we call them Red Words) and are practised frequently throughout the lesson.

 Children in Reception and KS1 are split across the Key Stage and are grouped according to their assessment.
 Children usually work through the scheme by the end of Year One or at the end of the first term in Year Two.
-Children then move onto whole class reading (Accelerated Reader).
+Children then move onto whole class reading.

 Through the teaching of systematic phonics, our aim is for all children to make sufficient progress to meet or exceed age related expectations and become readers by the end of Key Stage One.
-The children read books in line with their phonics knowledge.
+The children read books in line with their phonic knowledge.
 Children can then focus on developing fluency and comprehension throughout the school.
 Embedding the alphabetic code early on means that children quickly learn to write simple words and sentences.
-Attainment in phonics is measured by the phonics screen Test at the end of Year 1 and ongoing assessment throughout the Read, Write, Inc programme.
+Attainment in phonics is measured by the Phonics Screening Check at the end of Year 1 and ongoing assessment throughout the Read, Write, Inc programme.

 We use pure sounds (‘m’ not’ muh’,’s’ not ‘suh’, etc.) so that your child will be able to blend the sounds into words more easily.